 Your overall experience with Dolby Atmos will depend heavily on how much you invest in the needed gear.
 Purchasing components for Dolby Atmos is not something you want to skimp on – a $5,000 7.1.4 discrete Atmos system will be way more immersive than a $500 soundbar with virtualized Atmos.
 But Dolby Atmos adds an extra level of immersion to your overall viewing experience, regardless of your level of investment.

-We strongly recommend determining your needs and inventorying your existing equipment before purchasing anything to give you a better idea of how many speakers you need to buy and whether any need to be upgraded.
+It would be best to make an initial assessment of the sound equipment you currently have so you know whether to buy more speakers or to simply upgrade your current stock with newer components.
 Of course, the results you get at home may not be quite as impressive as Atmos can be in theaters, but anything that adds to the “you are there” effect is a win in our book.

 As long as you don’t find the initial investment prohibitively expensive, we say go for it.
 These configurations should cover most home theater setups, and all of them will reward you with excellent Dolby Atmos sound.
-However, as with almost every tech category, the more money you’re willing to spend means you can get more of everything.
+That said, you can always pay more to get even better features as the tech market will never cease to provide more and more upgrades.

 With the introduction of 16-channel home theater A/V processors like the one from Monoprice, you can enjoy up to six discrete Dolby Atmos height channels in addition to a 9.1 surround setup.
-Then again, you don’t have to go all-out on your budget to get a decent sound experience.
+At the same time, you can still have a great sound experience without having to spend an excessive amount of money on extras.